 Family businesses are a major economic growth driver in most countries.
 They also play a primary role in establishing new firms, attracting investments and creating job opportunities in various industries in the UAE.

 They account for 70% of the private sector companies globally, 60% of the global workforce and 70% of the global GDP.
 Moreover, 90% of the total number of family-owned private companies in UAE and their investments cover thriving local markets such as real estate, retail trade, tourism & hospitality, technology, shipping and logistics services.
+Start building portfolios in these markets such as real estate with this guide by RealVantage.

 UAE is the only country that has initiated legislation to regulate and sustain the operations of family businesses in the region.
 Through this first-mover advantage, UAE hopes to consolidate and enhance the country’s position as a foremost and preferred destination for family business investment opportunities and projects regionally and globally.